Mike Haverty

 Mike Haverty (born June 11, 1944) is a fourth generation railroader who began his career as a switchman/brakeman in 1963 for the Missouri Pacific Railroad in his hometown of Atchison, Kansas.
 In 1970 he went to work for the Atchison, Topeka & Santa Fe Railway.
-This ended a 105-year Haverty family affiliation with Missouri Pacific that started in 1865 when his great grandfather, an immigrant carpenter from County Galway, Ireland, began work as a laborer on a Bridge & Building gang for the railroad in Atchison.

 Haverty spent 21 years at Santa Fe, mostly in operating department positions, before being elected president in 1989.
 He served as president from 1989 to 1991.
 He formed his own company, Haverty Corp, after leaving Santa Fe and traveled internationally looking for railroad investments.
 In 1995 he was recruited to run the Kansas City Southern Railway.
 In 2001 he became chairman, president and CEO of Kansas City Southern, a transportation holding company with railroads in the United States, Mexico and Panama.
-He retired from Kansas City Southern in 2015 after a 20-year career with the Company.
+He retired from Kansas City Southern in 2015 after a 20-year career with the company.

-Awards include: Railway Age magazine's “Railroader of the Year” in 2001, as the architect of the NAFTA Railway;

-Ernst & Young's Entrepreneur Of The Year® 2008 Award in the transportation category in the Central Midwest regional program and a finalist in the national program;

-Progressive Railroading magazine's 2011 Railroad Innovator Award, which recognizes an individuals’ outstanding achievement in the rail industry;

-Official induction into the National Railroad Hall of Fame in Galesburg, Ill. in June 2012 after being selected as a member in 2006;